VietnamTravel Tips & InfoVietnam Travel Adaptors for Your Electrical Devices Abroad

 • Do not force the plug if it does not fit in the sockets easily

-Some of the power plugs used in Vietnam may be different a bit in size or installed poorly, so it is best to look for other sockets or ask the staff at your hotel to fix them before using.
+• Some of the power plugs used in Vietnam may be slightly different in size or installed poorly, so it is best to look for other sockets or ask the staff at your hotel to fix them before using them.

 • Always make sure to look for signs of electrical problems like sounds and smell

-• Check if there is residual-current circuit breaker at the place you stay
+• Check if there is a residual current circuit breaker at the place you stay

 Summary on Vietnam Travel Adaptors for Your Electrical Devices Abroad

-The electricity voltage used in Vietnam and its frequency is different from that of US, Japan, and Taiwan.
+The electricity voltage used in Vietnam and its frequency differs from that of the US, Japan, and Taiwan.
 The power plugs used in Vietnam are also in different shapes.
-To use your electrical devices in Vietnam, you need to bring along some accessories including the travel adaptor and voltage converter.
+To use your electrical devices in Vietnam, you must bring some accessories, including the travel adaptor and voltage converter.
 You can also buy Vietnam travel adaptors once you get here in some electronics stores or online.
 Make sure to check the price first and then look for items that are sold/made by reliable retailers/manufacturers.